 Skip advert

 The diesel models, with their narrow powerband, don’t allow you to indulge in the Cayenne’s talents quite so frequently.
 Yet, they still turn-in and flow down a road with the competence of a much smaller and lighter car, just like the rest of the range.

-The Cayenne’s structure is starting to feel old now, even with its dampers set to its softest mode pot holes and ruts send shudders through the body and there’s a definite sense the suspension is working very hard over rough roads.
+The Cayenne’s structure does feel old, however, even with its dampers set to its softest mode pot holes and ruts send shudders through the body and there’s a definite sense the suspension is working very hard over rough roads.
 It certainly doesn’t ruin your enjoyment of the Cayenne, but it just isn’t the supreme solidity you’d expect of a modern Porsche.

+Skip advert